ItzYoDawG/YoDawGz-Muzic-/README.md

-# 🎶 YoDawGz Muzic – Legal Documents
+# 🎶 YoDawGz Muzic – Discord Music Bot

 This repository contains the **Terms of Service** and **Privacy Policy** for the Discord bot **YoDawGz Muzic**.
 These documents are required for Discord bot verification and are provided publicly for transparency.